 Sales Rebates

 These are incentives offered to customers post-purchase based on the sale value of the product.
 The key idea is straightforward: the more a customer spends, the larger the rebate they receive.
-Sales rebates are powerful tools for boosting short-term sales and encouraging buyers to spend more during each transaction, enhancing overall revenue generation.
+Sales rebates are powerful tools for boosting short-term sales and encouraging buyers to spend more during each transaction, enhancing overall revenue-generation growth.

 Volume Rebate